Co-Lab-You-Belong-in-Tech/cottage-be/readme.md

    - MongoDB compass for testing
    - IDE (VSCode, etc)

-Setup

-    Navigate to the project directory with the command cd closer Navigate to the frontend directory with the command cd backend Install all the dependencies with the command bundle install Create the database with the command rails db:create Migration the database with the command rails db:migrate Seed the database with the command rails db:seed Start the app with the command rails s

 #### Other commands available
 > yarn init - Initialize a yarn project